Looking for ya fantasy romance books to read? These page-turning books will transport you to another world

 This book takes many characters from classic literature and myths (such as a Midsommer Night’s Dreame) and retells them in a YA context.
 It talks about how technology affects the fae.
 And I thought this was a really interesting take on faerie.
 The enemies to lovers romance was also excellent.
 It’s not as slow-burn compared to others on this list.
 But it’s still a compelling romance.

 But if you love YA Fantasy books with fae then you should definitely read this one.
-You can also read this on Scribd – they offer a free trial for 30 days.
+Plus if you enjoy books with fae, then I have a whole blog post full of recommendations.
+You can check my article on books with fae here.

 Good reads rating: 3.88